Protect your business against crime

 Stained and counterfeit cash

 Encourage your staff to be aware of the risk of accepting stained notes as these could have been stolen.
 Notes become stained when a cash degradation system has been set off during a robbery.
-These systems are used in tills (by banks, post offices, building societies and retail outlets), cashpoints and in cash boxes used by cash-in-transit companies who deliver and collect cash.
-Download PSNI business guidance on identifying counterfeit currency (PDF, 64K).
+These systems are used in tills (by banks, post offices, building societies, and retail outlets), cash points, and cash boxes used by cash-in-transit companies that deliver and collect cash.

 If you are offered a stained note by a member of the public, treat it as you would a mutilated or damaged note and do not accept it.
 Advise the customer to take the note to a Post Office or bank and obtain a Bank of England Mutilated Note (BMN) claim form for the repayment of damaged notes see further information on damaged and contaminated banknotes.
 By filling in this form and going through the proper channels, providing the note is genuine, they will be reimbursed for the note they have handed in.